 We are developing the online application as a dynamic internet website for user auto-evaluation.

-Its first distinguishing feature is usability, enforced by an activity flow modeling process during the design phase that ensures a well structured application and a logical, easy to use interface.
+Its first distinguishing feature is usability, enforced by an activity flow modeling process during the design phase that ensures a wellstructured application and a logical, easy to use interface.
+Moreover, an important achievement of our work is the adaptive test design, based on logical decomposition in topics during the testing process.